Gliese 581e

 The planet was discovered by an Observatory of Geneva team led by Michel Mayor, using the HARPS instrument on the European Southern Observatory 3.6 m telescope in La Silla, Chile.
 The discovery was announced on 21 April 2009.
 Mayor's team employed the radial velocity technique, in which the orbit size and mass of a planet are determined based on the small perturbations it induces in its parent star's orbit via gravity.

+With a minimum mass of about 1.9 Earth masses, Gliese 581e was the least massive exoplanet known around a normal star at the time of discovery in 2009, with only PSR B1257+12 A being less massive.
+A 2024 study determined the orbital inclination of the planet, allowing its true mass to be determined, which is about 30% greater than the minimum mass at about 2.5 Earth masses.

-At a minimum mass of 1.7 Earth masses, it is one of the least massive extrasolar planets discovered around a normal star, and relatively close in mass to Earth.
-It is also the exoplanet with the smallest accurate true mass known.
-At an orbital distance of just 0.028 AU from its parent star, however, it orbits further in than the habitable zone.
-It is unlikely to possess an atmosphere due to its high temperature and strong radiation from the star.
+Gliese 581e completes an orbit around its parent star in 3.15 days.
+At an orbital distance of just 0.028 AU from its parent star, it orbits further in than the habitable zone.
 Although scientists think it probably has a rocky surface similar to Earth, it is also likely to experience intense tidal heating similar to (and likely more intense than) that affecting Jupiter's moon Io.
-Gliese 581e completes an orbit around its parent star in approximately 3.15 days.